kaiusdiego/kaiusdiego/README.md

   ## 🧭 &nbsp;About Me

   - 📚 Postgraduate student in Distributed Software Architecture at PUC-MG.
-  - 📚 Bachelor's degree at Federal University of Maranhao - UFMA.
+  - 📚 Bachelor's degree in Computer Science at Federal University of Maranhao - UFMA.
   <!-- - 🔭 I'm currently working on <a href="#">MyJob</a> -->
   - 🌱  I’m always studying **JavaScript**,  **C#**, **NodeJS**, **Software architecture**, **Microservices** and **Go**.